 Adelphi University is committed to providing accurate and up-to-date information on federal immigration policies to our students, faculty, and staff.

-The Secretary of State, the Attorney General, and DHS are to limit humanitarian parole, designations of Temporary Protected Status (TPS), and employment authorization.
-DHS is to set new enforcement policies to address illegal entry, unlawful presence, and removal of those unlawfully present in the U.S. and expand the use of expedited removal.
+Executive Order14159: Protecting The American People Against Invasion limits the use of humanitarian parole, designations of Temporary Protected Status (TPS), and employment authorization.
+This order also sets new enforcement policies to address illegal entry, unlawful presence, and removal of those unlawfully present in the U.S. and expand the use of expedited removal.

 Contact